 Inventory, lb : 0

-Lima oranges are available in the late winter and early spring months.
+Lima oranges are available in the late winter through early spring.

 Lima oranges, botanically classified as Citrus sinensis, are an acidless variety growing on evergreen trees that can reach up to ten meters in height and belongs to the Rutaceae or citrus family.
 An early-season cultivar, Lima oranges are favored in the Mediterranean and Brazil for their sweet flavor and are largely localized to their growing region due to the lack of acid which shortens storage life.
 The oranges are predominately used for fresh consumption and are also used for juicing.

 Lima oranges are high in vitamin C and also a good source of vitamin A, potassium, folate and fiber.

 Lima oranges are best suited for raw applications as their sweet flavor is showcased when consumed fresh, out-of-hand or juiced.
 The fruit’s low acidity balances well with naturally tart foods and can be used to flavor cakes, tarts, and muffins.
 Lima oranges can also be segmented and consumed as a stand-alone snack, tossed into fruit bowls, used as a garnish, or candied for extended use.
 A Brazilian baked good known as the brigadeiro, a cross between the truffle and a bon-bon, is often flavored with the sweet orange.
 Lima oranges can also be juiced and combined with lemon and lime juices for a refreshing beverage or mixed with champagne for a sweeter mimosa.
 Lima oranges pair well with rhubarb, cranberry, lemon, gooseberries, and tart cherries.
 The fruits will keep for 1-2 weeks in the refrigerator.